 The idea of Underhype — cut the noise and avoid mainstream.
 This idea rules everything in the product.

-Since I was working solo and had limited time, I built everything directly in V0 app, that works on Claude.
-I used v0 design system.
+Since I was working solo and had limited time, I built everything directly in Claude Design and Claude Code.
 It allowed to move fast and focus on adapting the components to my needs, rather than building from scratch.
-And only then I moved results from v0 to Figma — just because sometimes it's faster and cheaper to play with design in Figma rather than in v0 directly.

 To "vibe-code" something that actually works, you have to give the AI crystal-clear instructions.
 I used what I learned back at Yandex — an enterprise-level tech company — and documented every step from both the user and system perspective.
 At the end of the day, it was a lot like a PM job: sending detailed specs to an engineering team.